-Ten of the twelve tribes of Israel had been cast out of the Promised Land, scattered throughout the world and seemingly lost forever.
-However the Prophets foretold that one day, a great Savior King would come and gather those lost tribes and reunite them with the two tribes who had remained in the Promised Land—the Jews.
+The Bible is the story of the rise, fall and RESTORATION of Israel.
+During the time of the fall, ten of the twelve tribes of Israel were cast out of the Promised Land, scattered throughout the world and seemingly lost forever.
+However the Prophets foretold that one day, a great Savior King would come and gather those lost tribes and reunite them with the two tribes who had remained in the Promised Land.
 While Christians may know about the Old Testament promises of the Savior, most know very little about the promises of return for the lost tribes.
 And while there are some Christian groups who do give an account for the lost Tribes, those accounts are mostly speculative or stem from sources outside the Bible.
-For example, some speculate the lost tribes are hidden in remote places around the world but will suddenly miraculously emerge when Jesus returns.
+For example, some speculate the lost tribes are hidden in remote places around the world but will suddenly emerge when Jesus returns.
 The famous Book of Mormon documents how they traveled to the Americas and became the American Indians.
 Another group teaches they migrated and became certain Europeans (like the British) who will join with the Jews in the end times.
 Contrarily, the Jews believe they were absorbed into the Jews long ago.
 There is also a group who believe the tribes became the black race who will one day over take the white race to rule the world.
 Finally, there are those who give no physical account for the tribes at all but hold that the promises of return were metaphoric and to be interpreted in a spiritual sense only.
 But all this speculation is completely unnecessary as the Bible fully documents the account of the return of the lost tribes.
 Many miss it simply because they do not know the Old Testament very well.
 But as you will see, the full account is there.
 Here is a brief summary of the Biblical account of the return of the lost tribes of Israel.

 The Fall of Israel and Promise of Restoration